Our LDI Replication Project is currently closed for new applicants. Please check back in mid-May.

 We are looking for up to 10 students to work on the LDI-based AEA Data Editor team as undergraduate research interns.

-Contact: Send your CV to email@example.com, mentioning "LDI Replication Project".
+- Contact: Send your CV to email@example.com, mentioning "LDI Replication Lab".

-Remuneration: An hourly rate commensurate with experience will be offered. $12.00 per hour, approximately 10 hours per week.
+Remuneration: An hourly rate commensurate with experience will be offered. $12.50 per hour, up to 20 hours per week.

-Goal: Ensure that supplementary materials for articles in a journal with a replication policy are (a) accessible (b) reproduce the intended results, document results and findings.
+- Goal: Ensure that supplementary materials for articles in a journal with a replication policy are (a) accessible (b) reproduce the intended results, (c) document results and findings.

 Day-to-day presence on campus is not required for the actual work (all computer work will be performed on remotely accessible servers).
-Occasional absences (and participation by videoconference) is acceptable, but should be an exception.
+On-campus presence for one weekly meeting is required.
+Occasional absences (and participation by videoconference) are acceptable, but should be an exception.